 I first learned this recipe from Alan Hooker who ran the Ranch House restaurant in Ojai, CA. Alan liked to serve this chilled with hot boiled potato slices added in the middle, creating a hot and cold experience to go with the sour and salt and dill flavors.
-I have tried it both ways and personally enjoy just the hot soup with some greek yoghurt to replace the traditional sour cream.
+I have tried it both ways and personally enjoy just the hot soup with some greek yogurt to replace the traditional sour cream.
 Any which way you make and serve it, borscht is delicious, filling and adds warmth to any winter meal you may serve.
 It can also be a meal in itself.
-Try making it with seasonally available winter vegetable for a more authentic eastern european winter experience.

 Vegetarian borscht with beets